display property of the

 The browser invisibly prepares a fallback font.
 If the font face loads during this time, it's used to display the text and display is complete.

-- swap period > - If the font face is still not loaded, the fallback font will be shown.
-When > the font face loads, the fallback will be swaped for the downloaded font. > - failure period
+- swap period

+If the font face is still not loaded, the fallback font will be shown.
+When the font face loads, the fallback will be swapped for the downloaded font.

+- failure period

 If the font face still is not loaded, the fallback font will be shown and no swap will occur.

 CSSOMString with one of the following values.

 'auto': Use the font display strategy provided by the user agent.

 'block': Gives the font face a short block period and an infinite swap period.
 The spec recommends 3 seconds for the block period, though this may vary from browser to browser.

 'fallback': Gives the font face a short block period and a short swap period.
 The spec recommends 100 ms or less for the block period and 3 seconds for the swap period, though these values may vary from browser to browser.